 - 1. Marks are given on a scale from 1 to 10 with no more than one decimal point.
 An examination is assessed as a pass or a fail, or, when expressed as a mark, 6 or higher (pass) and 5 or lower (fail). - 2.
 The final marks are given in whole or half points.
-Final marks between 5 and 6 will be rounded off like this: Grades from (and including) 4.75 to (excluding) 5.5 will be rounded up to 5.
-Grades from (and including) 5.5 to (and excluding) 6.25 will be rounded up to 6. - 3.
+The grades exactly in between two official final grades will be rounded up (for example 7.25 will be rounded up to 7.5).
+An exemption on this rule are the grades between 5 to 6.
+Final marks between 5 and 6 will be rounded off like this: Grades from (and including) 4.75 to (excluding) 5.5 will be rounded to 5.
+Grades from (and including) 5.5 to (and excluding) 6.25 will be rounded to 6. - 3.
 Symbols may be used rather than numbers (v, g, AVV, NAV etc). - 4.
-If the mark for the final assessment is lower than 5.0, the final grade will be the weighted average with a maximum of 5.0.
-For a number of courses, the minimum grade for the final assessment is higher than 5.0.
+If the mark for the final assessment is lower than 5, the final grade will be the weighted average with a maximum of 5.
+For a number of courses, the minimum grade for the final assessment is higher than 5.
 This is indicated in the description of assessment in the course description for the course in question. - 5.
-UvA EB: Students who do not participate in an exam for which they are registered, will receive NA ('Not Attended').
+UvA EB: Students who do not participate in an exam for which they are registered, will receive NA ('Not Attended') at UvA or NS (No Show)at VU.